brenov/xr-cv19-diagnosis/README.md

 </table>

 Since this is a preliminary stage of our research, we selected the first 1.000 images of each class from the database to perform our experiments.
-Therefore, we selected 4.000 images, where 3.000 of them are NON-COVID cases, and the remaining are COVID cases.
+Therefore, we selected 4.000 images, where 3.000 of them are non-COVID cases, and the remaining are COVID cases.

 ## Methodology